sonos-web/sonos-web/README.md

 Sonos Web has been tested on Windows 7, macOS, Linux, and Raspbian Stretch Lite (9.6).

+[Check out the following Youtube video](https://youtu.be/0q8Z-XV81Z4) to see a brief demo of the system in use. (v0.5.2)

 ## Features
 Sonos Web is a developing project and is not yet full-featured.
 Here are some of the currently available features:
  * Music Library